apenczolgolonabijorbiper/Pingoji/README.md

 # &#8584; Pingoji - network monitoring tool
-Light VBS script to visualize ping results in small IE window floating always on top
+Light VBS script to visualize ping results in small IE window floating always on top - network monitoring tool.

 Ever being in a train, working on your PC and loosing network connection?